 - Join niche websites for cannabis businesses and consumers.
 One of the most common challenges faced by cannabis companies is getting banned by social media sites and Google.
 One way to avoid this is by advertising through niche websites.
 Since you’re part of an exclusive online community, you can focus more on strengthening your network and business reach.

 - Marketing products and services through quality content.
-Marketing through high-quality content will boost SEO efforts, and establish your business reputation.
+Cannabis & hemp marketing through high-quality content will boost SEO efforts, and establish your business reputation.
 From publishing case studies, blogs, and white papers, you are subtly promoting cannabis, but also educating the public.

 When it comes to the don’ts, there are a few you should keep in mind.
 For instance, you may be too focused on maintaining a good public image that you overlook the importance of branding.